 Seeking to show that Mrs. Nora Edwards is a moron, defense attorneys introduced a number of witnesses who testified as to her “peculiar” actions.
 Several physicians were called by defense to define “moron.”
 He described her, in that respect, as having been “possibly a spoiled child in her youth,” and having never fully progressed past the stage of childhood in some phases of development.
 [Note: The term “moron” was a standard medical term at this time.
 The description of Mrs. Edward’s character would today be termed “severe narcissistic personality disorder” along with “anti-social personality disorder.”]

-The defense also contented that it was possible for Edwards to have been poisoning through intoxicating liquor or in handling paint or wall paper.
+The defense also contented that it was possible for Edwards to have been poisoned through intoxicating liquor or in handling paint or wall paper.
 Doctors testified, this would be possible, but hardly probable.
 They said, results from such poisoning, however, would have been chronic and not acute, as was Edwards’ case.

 [“Five Years For Wife Who Gave Poison To Spouse - Jury At Poplar Bluff Deliberated Only 15 Minutes In Nora Edward’s Case.”
 Syndicated (AP), Jefferson Post-Tribune (Jefferson City, Mo.), May 9, 1929, p.
 4]